Class AstronomicalCalendar

 south of the North Pole as London, in the northern hemisphere.
 The sun never reaches this dip at certain times of the

 year.
-When the calculations encounter this condition a null
+When the calculations encounter this condition a null will be returned when a

-is expected and Long.MIN_VALUE
+Date is expected and Long.MIN_VALUE when a long is expected.
+The

-s are not thrown in these cases is because the lack of a rise/set or twilight is
+reason that Exceptions are not thrown in these cases is because the lack of a rise/set or twilight is

 not an exception, but an expected condition in many parts of the world.